michellecruz/jobs-cms/README.md

 The next few sections will teach you how to copy this project and run it on your local machine for development and testing purposes.
 See the [Deployment](#deployment) section for notes on how to deploy the project on a live server.

+_Note: This README was written specifically for Mac OS X. You're free to use Windows with this project as well, but the shell commands may be slightly different._

 ## <a name="requirements"></a>Requirements

 Before you can get this project to run on your local machine, you need to have the following installed on your system: